pbruynel/Assignment/README.md

 source mentioned in the assignment.
 All the original datafiles are located in the directory 'UCI HAR Dataset'.
-The resulting tidy dataset that is generated is named *allData* and is written to a csv-file named 'allData,csv'.
+The resulting tidy dataset that is generated is named *allData* and is written to a txt-file named 'allData,txt'.
 It is contained in this repository.
-The additional dataset that is created from the *allData* dataset is named *avgSubjectActivityData* and is also written to a csv-file 'avgSubjectActivityData.csv'.
+The additional dataset that is created from the *allData* dataset is named *avgSubjectActivityData* and is also written to a txt-file 'avgSubjectActivityData.txt'.
 This file is added to the repository as well.

 ## R-script